dakshtitarmare/FitTrack/ROLE_BASED_FUNCTIONALITY.md

 # Role-Based Functionality Breakdown

 ## Overview
-The RailTrack AI system now implements comprehensive role-based access control aligned with the web-based railway management hierarchy.
+The FitTrack now implements comprehensive role-based access control aligned with the web-based railway management hierarchy.
 Each role has specific permissions and access to different features based on their responsibilities.

 ## Web-Based Roles & Their Functionality